shirok/Gauche-makiki/README.md

 Check out scripts in `examples` directory for some concrete examples.

+### Errors and response

+You can raise a condition `<request-error>` to nofity the client that you encounter an error during processign the request.
+Use the `request-error` procedure to raise the condition:

+    (request-error :key status body content-type)

+The `status` keyword argument is used as the http response status, defaulted by 400.
+The `body` and `content-type` arguments are the same as in `respond/ok` and `respond/ng`.
+This is useful to abort the processing of a request deep in the stack.

+If you raise an unhandled condition other than `<request-error>` from the handler, it is captured by makiki and the client receives `500 Internal Server Error` response, and the error itself is logged to the error log.

 ## Built-in handlers

 For typical tasks, we provide convenience procedures to build a